jlapeyre/Qurt.jl/DesignConsiderations.md

 ## Observations relevant to choosing data structures

 Below is some musing about choosing good data structures.
-But in the interst of getting something that is proven, compatible, and working, I am implementing something similar to Qiskit's `DAGCircuit`.
+But in the interest of getting something that is proven, compatible, and working, I am implementing something similar to Qiskit's `DAGCircuit`.
 I hope we can make a solid abstraction layer so that data structures for representing the circuit and its DAG can be changed easily.

 Suppose we want to represent just unitarily evolving qubits plus measurement to classical bits.
 We need more structure than just a DAG.
 What do we need, and what is practical?